Mine was… for a very long time!

-Let me explain friction and blister management…Read More
+Let me explain friction and blister care (blister prevention and blister treatment).Read More

 There’s no doubt that some shoes might be causing blisters because they are too big or too small or worn out in a certain area or whatever.

 But I believe many times, it’s not the shoe’s fault you’re getting blisters.

 I saw a chap a while ago - he drove 7 hours to consult with me!
 He does big walks to raise money for charity...Read More

 This one piece of off-the-cuff advice REALLY grinds my gears.
 Because these people haven't even looked at your shoes.
 Or your feet.
 Or where your blister is.

 If you get this advice from someone, ask them “What is it about these shoes that’s causing my blisters?”
 Ask them to be specific.
 Are they:Read More

 I’d know!
 I’ve had superbly fitting shoes and I still got blisters.